-Otolaryngology (updated 2018) What makes a strong applicant?
-1. Board Scores; 2.
-Research; 3.
-Good letters from known faculty; 4.
-AOA 2020 NRMP Match Data for Match rate: 74.9% U.S. MD Seniors Mean Step 1: 248 Mean Step 2: 256 Mean abstracts, presentations, publications: 13.7 Mean volunteer experiences: 8.6 Percentage in AOA: 38.1% Helpful advisors?
-1. Neal Futran; 2.
-Albert Merati; 3.
-Sanjay Parikh; 4.
-Scott Manning; 5.
-Kathleen Sie; 6.
-Mark Whipple; 7.
-Greg Davis Sub-I recommended?
+Helpful advisors?
+Ian Humphreys (med student advisor), Tanya Meyer (residency program director), Neal Futran (dept chair), Jake Dahl (especially for research), Jeff Houlton, Brittany Barber, Zain Rizvi, Neel Bhatt, Al Merati, Nina Lu, Mark Whipple, Aria Jafari Sub-I recommended?
 Must rotate at UW in Otolaryngology Away rotations?
 Controversial - Do them if: 1.
 There is a program you really want to be at.
-2. You need to make up for a weak spot on you application.
+2. You need to make up for a weak spot on you application or you're looking for an LOR from well-known person there.
 Otherwise, UW is a big enough name that you do not need to go elsewhere.
+Highly recommend discussing this with a mentor.
 How important are board scores?
 A lot!
 However, a mediocre score can be overcome with great letters, great research, and a faculty mentor who will pull some strings for you.
 Letters of recommendation?
 3 LOR required.
 At least 2 from ENT but probably best to have all ENT letters.
+Ideally should be from a mix of well-known people in the field and those that can speak about you from knowing you over a longer period of time.
+One letter can be from outside of otolaryngology.
+Otolaryngology is a very small field so put the time into thinking about letter writers in advance and ask residents and mentors who they think are good people to target.
 How many programs did you apply to/interview at?
 Applied to 70 programs.
 Going to 15 Interviews.
+Applied to 48 (avg apps per U.S. MD ENT applicant was 84 in 2022 season), invited to 25, interviewed at 16.
+Discuss with mentors about having a back-up plan (applying in a second specialty, gen surg pre-lim, research fellowship) in case you do not match into Otolaryngology, as the field has become even more super competitive (>600 applicants for 330 spots in 2022).
+"Signal" 4 programs you are particularly interested in (cannot be home program or away rotation) in late Sept.
+Talk to a mentor about how to make these signals work best for you.
 When are interviews?
 When did you take time off?
 Late November - January.
 Mostly December and January.
 Be aware that most programs interview in the first 2 weeks of December - Don't have a rotation then and be aware that scheduling during that time will become messy!
+Single interview invite day in early Nov (invites come on a Fri, response to invites the following Mon).